hmcts/pip-b2c-configuration/README.md

 # PIP B2C Configuration

 This repository contains the configuration for the B2C environment.
-As of time of writing, this is just the B2C Language configuration however this will be expected to grow as any config is externalised.
+This includes the B2C custom policies and B2C language overrides used in the user flows.